 The vast majority of eBay bids are placed within the last few minutes of an auction listing's lifespan.
 Though it takes days to accumulate watchers, most of these people won't actually bid until the auction is nearly closed.
 Once your auction is down to its last half-hour or so, it will also begin to appear in "closing soon" results, which can draw in still more bidders.
 But that's only if there are bidders around to see it.

 The Best Days and Times to List on eBay

-Peak traffic on eBay's main site runs in daily and weekly cycles following the same pattern is seen around most of the Internet.
+Peak traffic on eBay's main site runs in daily and weekly cycles, following the same pattern seen around most of the Internet.
 Usually, daily peak traffic is between 8 p.m.
 Eastern time and 10 p.m.
 Pacific time.
 This makes sense; most people aren't obsessively checking eBay all day while they're at work.

 To maximize bidding for daily peak time, list your auction during this window so that it will close during this window and gain the largest possible daily audience.
 Try to keep an eye on other, successful auctions of items similar to yours, to see if you can discern even more specific peak times for maximum bids in a given category.